project-archives/vim-builtin-packager/README.md

 Most plugin managers require some sort of vimscript bracketing in the .vimrc file letting the Plugin Manager know where to look.

-Vim's builtin plugin manager doesn't do this it just expects that all auto-loaded plugins will be found in a specific directory, namely:
+Vim's built-in plugin manager doesn't do this it just expects that all auto-loaded plugins will be found in a specific directory, namely:

 > ~.vimrc/pack/plugins/start